Roosevelt Park (Edison, New Jersey)

-Roosevelt Park is a 217-acre park located in central east Edison, New Jersey, at Parsonage Road and U.S. Route 1, just west of Menlo Park Mall.
+Roosevelt Park is a 217-acre park located in central east Edison, New Jersey, at Parsonage Road and Route 1, just west of Menlo Park Mall.
 Established in 1933 in what was then Raritan Township, the park is considered the oldest park in the Middlesex County Park System.
 It is owned and operated by the county government.

 History

 On July 5, 1917, the Middlesex County Board of Freeholders authorized the purchase of 208 acres of land in Raritan Township for the construction of a county hospital for tuberculosis patients.
 According to The Guide to Edison Township, the purchased land was "free of population and free from any kind of buildings.
-The closest people to it was one farmer and the nearest populated area was downtown Metuchen".
+The closest people to it was one farmer and the nearest populated area was Downtown Metuchen".
 On April 7, 1919, NJ Assembly Bill 498, which sought to establish a bond to facilitate the funding of construction of the hospital, died in committee, leaving the prospects for a new hospital in doubt.
 There was discussion of selling the land purchased for a hospital.
 On October 10, 1923, the Middlesex County Recreation Association hosted a luncheon/meeting at the Hotel Klein in New Brunswick and received broad support from local agencies and state and local officials to create the county's first park on the lands once designated for the tuberculosis hospital.
 A fundraising campaign to construct a Kiddie Keep Well camp on part of the grounds of the new county park was conducted 7-14 September 1924.

-The Middlesex County freeholders established Roosevelt Park with funding from the Emergency Relief Administration in 1933 and subsequent improvements through the Civilian Conservation Corps (CCC) and the Works Progress Administration (WPA).
+The Middlesex County freeholders established Roosevelt Park with funding from the Emergency Relief Administration in 1933 and subsequent improvements through the Civilian Conservation Corps and the Works Progress Administration.
 Hundreds of CCC workers of the Second Corps Area (New York, Connecticut and New Jersey) trained at Camp Dix in the summers of 1934 and 1935 and were positioned at a camp seven miles west of Raritan train station, likely Raritan Arsenal.
 In particular, Company 1209 was trained by the US Army in forestry operations and worked in Raritan Township on CCC Project P-67 beginning August 8, 1935.

 The Middlesex County Board of Chosen Freeholders erected a large stone monument in 1933 dedicated to the park and the men of the county who built it.
 It is situated at the edge of the park along Route 1 North, just north of the Parsonage Road overpass, near the intersection of Lafayette Avenue and Roosevelt Drive.